November 10, 2019

 Anger management is a burgeoning field!
 People in our communities are dealing with anger and conflict issues 24/7!
 We need educated trainers, facilitators, coaches, , leaders, instructors and counselors to teach effective anger management skills and programs to help people learn how to control their anger and manage conflict.
 As a trainer/specialist – you could play a major part in changing people’s lives – helping them develop emotional intelligence, achieve healthy goals and build satisfying relationships!

-The Anger Management Institute offers certification in anger management for mental health and addictions counselors, social workers, pastors, educators, health professionals, probation and law enforcement officers through our distance-learning trainer courses and Anger Management Trainer’s Conferences (Texas and Illinois: Fall, 2018).
+The Anger Management Institute offers certification in anger management for mental health and addictions counselors, social workers, pastors, educators, health professionals, probation and law enforcement officers through our distance-learning trainer courses and live Anger Management Trainer’s Workshops.

 Register for the upcoming workshops.
 Licensed professional counselors and social workers will receive 12 CEs/CEUs; certified addictions counselors — 13 CEUs and all who attend will qualify for certification with NAMA (additional fee).
 These workshops are approved for CEs by NBCC, NAADAC and NASW and IAODAPCA.
 Call Lynette Hoy to register at: 630-368-1880.